JuanjoA/githubnator/README.md

 ## Features

 - Search across multiple GitHub repositories simultaneously
-- Filter by issue/PR text, author, label, and assignee
+- Filter by issue/PR text, location, author, label, assignee, and state
 - Switch easily between issues and pull requests
 - Privacy guaranteed - all processing happens in your browser
 - No data is stored or sent to any server